Q. How can I advertise in FirearmsCanada.com?

 Q. When I login to the FirearmsCanada.com website I keep getting logged out.
 How can I fix this?

 A. This may have to do with your browser or browser settings.
 Chrome, Firefox and Safari are popular browsers that work well.
 Make sure to use your default security settings and have cookies enabled.
+If necessary, clear your cookies and cache, this has solved 100% of issues where users are being logged out.

 If you still have problems email email@example.com for support.